How to Use Data Validation in Excel to Control User Input and Prevent Errors

 You can define three types of alerts: Stop, Warning or Information.

-The error alert tab is also used to define the message for the user.
+The Error Alert tab in Data Validation allows you to show a custom error message when someone enters invalid data — guiding users to correct entries.
 In this case, it is a message about an incorrect input of data by the user and information that the content of the cell does not comply with the format defined by us.

 The user has to correct the contents of the cell.
 Otherwise, he will not be able to enter the data.
 This is what the stop alert says.